Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

     (true, T::max_value(), T::min_value())
 }
 ```
-This solution exploits a post-order visit, where each node is visited exactly once.
+This solution exploits a post-order visit, with constant time operations in each node.
 Given the number of nodes n, the time complexity is Θ(n), and space complexity is Θ(1) since it doesn't require any additional space.
 <div class="abs-br m-6 flex gap-2">
   <a href="https://github.com/Tommaso-Crocetti/Competitive_Programming_and_Contests" target="_blank" alt="GitHub" title="Open in GitHub"
     class="text-xl slidev-icon-btn opacity-50 !border-none !hover:text-white">